+4. YIELD (Fixed Rate Notes only)

+Indication of yield:

+[ ] per cent. per annum

+The yield is calculated at the Issue Date on the basis of the Issue Price.
+It is not an

+5. HISTORIC INTEREST RATES (Floating Rate Notes only)

+Details of historic [[currency]LIBOR/EURIBOR TRLIBOR/ROBOR/PRIBOR/SIBOR/NIBOR/WIBOR/CNH HIBOR] rates can be obtained from [Reuters at [ ]].

+6. OPERATIONAL INFORMATION

-4. YIELD (Fixed Rate Notes only) Indica tion of yield: [] [] yield is calculated at the Issue Date on the basis ne Issue Price.
-It is not an indication of future I. 5.
-HIST ORIC INTEREST RATES (Floating Rate N lotes only) Details s of histo oric [LIBOR/EURIBOR] rates can be ob otainec from [Reuters].
-6. OPER RATIONAL INFORMATION (a) ISIN Code: [] (b) Common Code: [] (c) CUSIP: [] Any clearing system(s) other than DTC Euroclear Bank SA/NV and Clearstream Banking, société anonyme and the relevant identification number(s): [Not Applicable/give name(s) and number(s)] Delivery: Names and addresses of additional Paying Agent(s) (if any): Deli very [against/free of] payment [] ed delivery of clearing system notices e purposes of Condition 15: clear on the notice delivered to Noteholders through the ring systems will be deemed to have been given to [second] [business] day after the day on which was given to Euroclear and Clearstream, embourg.
-Intend led to be held in a manner which would [Yes .
-Note that the designation "yes" simply means allow Eurosystem eligibility:
+(a) ISIN Code: [ ] (b) Common Code: [ ] (c) CUSIP: [ ] (d) Any clearing system(s) other than DTC Euroclear Bank and Clearstream, Luxembourg and the relevant identification number(s): [Not Applicable/give name(s) and number(s)] (e) Delivery: Delivery [against/free of] payment (f) Names and addresses of additional Paying Agent(s) (if any): [ ]

+(g) Deemed delivery of clearing system notices for the purposes of Condition 15:

+Any notice delivered to Noteholders through the clearing systems will be deemed to have been given on the [second] [business] day after the day on which it was given to the relevant clearing system.

+(h) Intended to be held in a manner which would allow Eurosystem eligibility:

-that the Notes are intended upon issue to be deposited with one of the ICSDs as common safekeeper and does not necessarily mean that the Notes will be recognised as eligible collateral for Eurosystem monetary policy and intra-day credit operations by the Eurosystem either upon issue or at any or all times during their life.
+[Yes.
+Note that the designation "yes" simply means that the Notes are intended upon issue to be deposited with one of the ICSDs as common safekeeper and does not necessarily mean that the Notes will be recognised as eligible collateral for Eurosystem monetary policy and intra-day credit operations by the Eurosystem either upon issue or at any or all times during their life.
 Such recognition will depend upon the ECB being satisfied that Eurosystem eligibility criteria have been met.]/

-[No. Whilst the designation is specified as "no" at the date of these Final Terms, should the Eurosystem eligibility criteria be amended in the future such that the Notes are capable of meeting them the Notes may then be deposited with one of the ICSDs as common safekeeper.
+[No. Whilst the designation is specified as "no" at the date of [these Final Terms/this Pricing Supplement], should the Eurosystem eligibility criteria be amended in the future such that the Notes are capable of meeting them the Notes may then be deposited with one of the ICSDs as common safekeeper.
 Note that this does not necessarily mean that the Notes will then be recognised as eligible collateral for Eurosystem monetary policy and intra-day credit operations by the Eurosystem at any time during their life.
 Such recognition will depend upon the ECB being satisfied that Eurosystem eligibility criteria have been met.]